Having navigated the challenges of Brexit, UK retailers now face another significant change in the tax framework for selling to EU consumers.

 Impact on retailers

-In summary, this means that a UK retailer or marketplace may be affected in one of several ways depending on the supplies they make to EU consumers such as:
+In summary, this means that a UK retailer, marketplace or postal/courier business may be affected in one of several ways depending on the supplies they make to EU consumers such as:

 - B2C supplies of services in the EU